This set of Biomedical Instrumentation Multiple Choice Questions & Answers (MCQs) focuses on “Intravascular Oximeters”.

 d) The lymphocytes and the monophils

 Explanation: Leucocytes form the defence mechanism of the body against infection.
 They are of two main types: the neutrophils and the lymphocytes.
-Neutrophils ingest bacteria and lymphocytes are concerned with immunological response.
+Neutrophils ingest bacteria and lymphocytes are concerned with an immunological response.

 7. ______ play an important role in the blood coagulation process.